7 Eco-Friendly Shower Curtains To Green Your Bathroom

 - Cut it up into smaller pieces to use as rags for cleaning around the house.

-- Use it when you are moving or renovating, can make a really good drop cloth if you're repainting.
+- Use it when moving or renovating; it can make a really good drop cloth if you're repainting.

 - Use parts of it to reupholster a pet's bed or use it as stuffing for a pet's bed.